jellydn/hurl.nvim/README.md

 To change the environment file name, use the `HurlSetEnvFile` command followed by the new file name.
 You can have multiple variable files by having comma-separated values.

+Alternatively,, use the `HurlSelectEnvFile` command to select and register environment file.

 #### Notes

 - Ensure that the new environment file exists in the directories where the plugin searches for it, as outlined in the [File Location](#file-location) section.